TheoFoxe/CS170_Project1/REPORT.md

     The maximum number of nodes in the queue at any one time: 548.
     The depth of the goal node was  22.

+## Compilation Instructions

+To compile, follow these steps:

+1. Open a terminal or command prompt.
+2. Navigate to the directory containing the project files.
+3. Use the following command to compile the main.cpp file: g++ -std=c++11 main.cpp -o a.exe
+4. After compilation, run the executable using: ./a.exe

 # Individual Contributions Summary

 ### Ashley Bautista: